Some lives Are Shaped By Chance. Others Are Shaped By Calling.

 Every role I have held, every life I have been entrusted to care for, and every story I have witnessed led me here—a calling fulfilled and a legacy unfolding.

-If you’re here because you’re supporting a child through memory change, you may want to explore the Helping Children Understand Memory & Change resource center.
+If you’re here because you’re supporting a child through memory change, you may want to explore the Parent Discovery Resource Center:

 My writings are to ensure that no life is reduced to just paperwork, no story disappears without being told, and no family is left navigating responsibility alone.